mama-net/pedrolemos4/README.md

 ### Hi there 👋

 - 📫 You can reach me at pedro.vassalo.lemos@gmail.com
-- 🧾✔ Bachelor in Software Enginner in ISEP
+- 🧾 Bachelor in Software Engineer in ISEP ✔
 - 🧾 Currently taking Master's at ISEP in Software Engineer - Computation Systems